 Concurrent with this offering, the Company will convert its current "opt in" dividend reinvestment plan to an "opt out" dividend reinvestment plan that provides for reinvestment of any distributions on behalf of its stockholders that has not "opted out" of the plan.
 As a result of adopting such a plan, if the Board of Directors authorizes, and the Company declares, a cash dividend or distribution, the stockholders who have not "opted out" of the dividend reinvestment plan would have their cash dividends or distributions automatically reinvested in additional shares of the Company's common stock, rather than receiving cash.
 Prior to this offering, the Company primarily used newly issued shares of its common stock to implement the plan issued at the net asset value per share most recently determined by the Board of Directors.
-After this offering, the Company intends to use primarily newly issued shares to implement the plan so long as the market value per share is equal to or greater than the net asset value per share as of the close of business on the relevant payment date for such dividend or distribution.
-If the market value per share is less than the net asset value per share as of the close of business on the relevant payment date, the plan administrator would purchase the common stock on behalf of participants in the open market, unless the Company instructs the plan administrator otherwise.
+After this offering, the Company intends to use primarily newly issued shares to implement the plan so long as the market value per share is equal to or greater than the net asset value per share as of the close of business on the relevant payment date, the plan administrator would purchase the common stock on behalf of participants in the open market, unless the Company instructs the plan administrator otherwise.